What Works: How Sweet to Do Nothing

 Our new level of connectedness is a wonderful thing — perhaps the greatest blessing technology has brought us.
 But it has created a new problem.
 In this hyper-connected world, time in which you can do nothing is rare.

-Despite how highly I value and seek out serenity, I am linked continuously to my workplace and other obligations.
-It’s all too easy to feel pressured by the things I could be doing — like Fran in Black Books, cursing under her breath while answering her cell phone as she’s running late for yoga.
+Despite how highly I value and seek out serenity, I am linked continuously to my workplace and other obligations, so it’s all too easy to feel pressured by the things I could be doing — like Fran in Black Books, cursing under her breath while answering her cell phone as she’s running late for yoga.

-The seeds were planted centuries ago with the Puritan work ethic — epitomized by Isaac Watt’s hymn for children from the early 1700s praising the worker bee, which includes the lines:
+The seeds were planted centuries ago with the Puritan work ethic — epitomized by Isaac Watt’s 1700s hymn for children praising the worker bee, which includes the lines:

 In works of labour or of skill,